 The Department for Continuing Education at The University of Oxford

-The Introduction to Data Science course is the more basic of the two, covering the possibilities and concepts of Data Science.
+The Overview of Data Science course is the more basic of the two, covering the possibilities and concepts of Data Science.

 It looks at algorithms and the use of software across the discipline and how we may use these to analyse data and implement strategy accordingly.